top of page

 The employment impact of AI is not evenly distributed.

 Sector differences are equally pronounced.
 Automotive firms show some of the steepest net job losses, while Real Estate has remained comparatively resilient.
-Importantly, Morgan Stanley cautions that current figures likely represent an early or “worst-case” signal rather than the end state.
+Importantly, Morgan Stanley cautions that current figures likely represent an early signal rather than the end state.

 Even so, the warning is clear: the AI efficiency paradox is already altering employment outcomes faster than many forecasts anticipated.